-SUBMISSION INSTRUCTIONS: Department Head must sign the application’s signature page approving the course be opened in the department.
+SUBMISSION INSTRUCTIONS: Department Head must sign the application's signature page approving the course be opened in the department.
 Applicant must also include a document containing a tentative two-week course of study or syllabus, and four writing center workshops.
-(Students must have a written proposal and deliver a public presentation (roundtable, panel, or poster) at the end of the ten-week course).
+(Students must have a written proposal and deliver a public presentation -- such as a roundtable, panel, or poster -- at the end of the ten-week course).

 Applications will be considered incomplete until all information has been received, at which time an e-mail confirming receipt will be sent to you.

 CONFIRMATION: If you do not receive an email confirming receipt of the application from the Glasscock Center by the application deadline, please call (979) 845-8328 or email firstname.lastname@example.org.